Davidster/AtanuaInDocker/README.md

 Run [Atanua](https://sol.gfxile.net/atanua) on a modern macbook with the magic of Docker!

+Please feel free to open issues and/or PRs as you see fit.
+This is a public repository, after all.

 ## Installation

 You will need not more than 5 GB to install the dependencies.